Learn how to make a bow for wreaths, gifts, Christmas tree toppers, and more. Wreaths are a good idea for decorating your front door.

-How to Make a Bow with Three Loops
+How to Make a Bow out of Ribbon

 - To make this simple bow, I used a 2 1/2 inch wide wired ribbon.
 The first step is to determine the size of bow you would like to make.
 Once you know the size, you will make a loop with the ribbon, then loop your ribbon around the first loop two more times.
 Be sure to start and stop the ribbon circles a little before the center starts and a little after to finish.